<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/696255dd5bde25731cf3320c/3911d974-3f55-420d-a0c1-688fbcdbb7ed/Nicole+Notar%2C+Founder+of+Endo+Excision+for+All+and+CEO+of+Vindicara..png</image:loc>

-<image:title>Advice - How to Get Doctors to Take Your Pain Seriously and Actually Listen - Nicole Notar</image:title>
+<image:title>Advice - How to Get Doctors to Take You Seriously About Pain - Nicole Notar</image:title>

 <image:caption>Founder of Endo Excision for All and CEO of Vindicara</image:caption>